AliCYSIQ/myRooms/3-Notes/Bugs Ideas.md

 Missing validation of the OAuth `state` parameter allowed me to link an attacker-controlled OAuth identity to an existing victim account.
 By sending a single crafted link (one click), an attacker can cause a victim’s account to become linked to the attacker’s OAuth identity, enabling account takeover via the OAuth login button.
 This is an authentication / account-linking logic flaw and results in full account takeover if the attacker controls the linked identity

+able to create account with victime email(without verfiy it ) then let the victim log in using Oauth , here the attacker will be able to log in using the password he set
 ### idor

 check uuid sometimes it  work without need cookie or anything